-GOP '200 Day' Agenda Calls for Spending, Tax Cuts.
-But What About the Deficit?
+GOP '200 Day' Agenda Calls For Spending, Tax Cuts.
+But What About The Deficit?

 Politics

-GOP '200 Day' Agenda Calls for Spending, Tax Cuts.
-But What About the Deficit?
+GOP '200 Day' Agenda Calls For Spending, Tax Cuts.
+But What About The Deficit?

 "Buckle up.
 We're ready to go to work," Vice President Pence told Republican lawmakers at their annual retreat in Philadelphia on Thursday.